Skip to content

 Creating Conda Environments

-$ conda create -n datasci pandas seaborn ipython
+$ mamba create --name=datasci pandas seaborn ipython

 - pandas